Primary tabs

 Learning Outcomes

-By the end of the programme, candidates will have acquired excellent skills, experience and knowledge to undertake post-doctoral work (research and/or teaching) or another related profession outside the academy.
+By the end of the programme, candidates will have become leading academic authorities in their chosen field.
+They will have acquired excellent skills, experience and knowledge suited to undertaking post-doctoral work (research and/or teaching) or for moving into another related profession outside the academy.
+In addition to academic knowledge based on their research, they will have acquired skills of written and verbal presentation of their work.

 Continuing